Serbian–Ottoman Wars (1876–1878): Aftermath

+Final outcome of wars was decided by the Congress of Berlin (1878).
+Serbia gained international recognition as an independent state, and its territory was expanded.

+Some 200,000 people were left homeless as a result of the conflict.
 Many children were orphaned as a result of the Serbo-Turkish Wars.
-The situation in Serbia was very serious, described by some as “children in huge groups reaching towns”.
+The situation in Serbia was very serious, described by some as "children in huge groups reaching towns".
 At that time Serbia had underdeveloped social care system.
-Being aware of all that, 50 most prominent citizens of Belgrade decided to establish the “Society for the bringing up and protection of children”, in the Kasina Hotel on Terazije Square, in 1879.
+Being aware of all that, 50 most prominent citizens of Belgrade decided to establish the "Society for the bringing up and protection of children", in the Kasina Hotel on Terazije Square, in 1879.
 In this facility the first vocational school in Serbia was established.

-During and after the Serbian–Ottoman War of 1876–1878, between 30,000 and 70,000 Ottoman loyalists, mostly Albanians, has fled before the Serbian army from the former Sanjak of Niș to the Turkish Vilayet of Kosovo.
+During and after the Serbian–Ottoman War of 1876–1878, between 49,000 and 130,000 Albanians were expelled by the Serbian army from the former Sanjak of Niș to the Turkish Vilayet of Kosovo and Macedonia.
+As a result, Serb civilians in the Kosovo Vilayet were subjected to attacks by some Albanian refugees and Albanian-Ottoman soldiers.